plausible/docs/docs/ecommerce-revenue-tracking.md

 ## 2. Add a new custom event and specify the currency of your choice

 Go to your [site settings](website-settings.md) and in the "**Goals**" section click on the "**Add goal**" button.
-Choose "**Custom event**" as the goal trigger, enter the goal name in the "**Event name**" field and set the currency of your choice in the "**Reporting currency for revenue tracking**".
+Choose "**Custom event**" as the goal trigger, enter the goal name in the "**Event name**" field, tick to "**Enable Revenue Tracking**" and set the currency of your choice.
 This currency will be used for total and average revenue metrics in the dashboard.
 Note that the currency for a specific event cannot be changed later.

 <img alt="Add goal and choose your currency" src={useBaseUrl('img/plausible-ecommerce-currency-goal.png')} />